 - ½ cup honey (find organic raw honey here)

 - 1 tbsp fresh ginger, finely chopped

-Place the honey and water in a sauce pan on medium heat.
+Place the honey and water in a saucepan on medium heat.
 Once it heats all the way through and the honey has dissolved (around 5 minutes), add the chopped ginger.
 Turn off the heat and let the ginger steep in the syrup for 10 minutes.
 Label well and store in a glass jar in the refrigerator.

-Bentonite clay is an unusual, but effective natural remedy for upset stomach.
+Bentonite clay is an unusual, but an effective natural remedy for an upset stomach.
 The clay acts as a magnet that draws in and then absorbs harmful substances that could be causing the problem.
-I confess, I was very skeptical about using clay at first, but the more I use it, and the more I see it work, the more I love this multi-purpose remedy.
+I confess I was very skeptical about using clay at first, but the more I use it, and the more I see it work, the more I love this multi-purpose remedy.
 Bentonite clay can easily be found online and used in capsules, by the spoonful or blended with water.

 Lemon balm is an herb with soothing properties, especially on the digestive system.
-This is one of my go-to children’s remedies because the taste is so pleasant.
+This is one of my go-to children’s remedies to help an upset stomach because the taste is so pleasant.
 For kids, I brew 1 teaspoon lemon balm leaf in 1 cup of hot water.
 I add a bit of honey if they won’t drink it and ask them to sip on it.
 For adults, I use the same amount of water, but bump it up to 1 tablespoon lemon balm leaf.
 It’s great for soothing stomach cramps and mild nausea.
 (Find lemon balm leaf here.)

 Some report using acupressure to successfully treat nausea.
 To relieve nausea symptoms with acupressure, you need to find the proper pressure points:

 - Place three fingers on the inside of the opposite wrist, just below the wrist crease.